 None of this is to minimize the grief of those who have been affected by these tragedies.
 By all means mourn the dead and pray for all affected.
 But don’t succumb to the deluge of media-induced panic and fearmongering.

 Ultimately, the problems are cultural and cannot be fixed by laws.
+It is not a gun problem, but rather a people problem with no quick-fix “solution”.
 To paraphrase Cassius in Shakespeare’s Julius Caesar, the fault is not in our guns but in ourselves.